BxCppDev/Bayeux/README.rst

    -  Geant4 9.6.0 or higher: http://geant4.cern.ch
        - with GDML support enabled (through the XercesC library)
    -  ROOT 5.34.0 or higher: http://root.cern.ch
-      geomtools requires you setup ROOT at least with support for:
+      Bayeux/geomtools requires you setup ROOT at least with support for:

        * minimal X11,
        * GDML,
        * OpenGL.

 For ease of use, the SuperNEMO collaboration provides the Cadfaelbrew_ SDK which bundles  these libraries for easy use by  Bayeux and clients of  Bayeux.
 It  is  strongly  advised to  use  this  bundle.
-It  will provide, for Linux  and Mac systems, an  uniform software environement with a selected set of blessed software, including the C++ compiler.
+It  will provide, for Linux  and macOS systems, an  uniform software environement with a selected set of blessed software, including the C++ compiler if needed.

 .. _Cadfael: https://nemo.lpc-caen.in2p3.fr/wiki/Software/Cadfael
 .. _Cadfaelbrew: https://github.com/SuperNEMO-DBD/brew

 -  **Additional Software Required**

-    - datatools requires the Qt4 library when the ``BAYEUX_WITH_QT_GUI``
+    - Bayeux/datatools requires the Qt5 library when the ``BAYEUX_WITH_QT_GUI``
       option is set.

-      On Ubuntu 14.04, this implies the installation of the following packages:
+      On Ubuntu 16.04, this implies the installation of the following packages:

       .. code:: sh

-		$ sudo apt-get install libqt4-dev libqt4-dev-bin libqt4-gui
+	 $ sudo apt-get install libqt5core5a libqt5gui5 libqt5svg5 \
+		libqt5svg5-dev libqt5widgets5 qtbase5-dev qtbase5-dev-tools \
+		qt5-default
+      ..

-   - geomtools also requires Gnuplot 4.0 or higher: http://www.gnuplot.info
+   - Bayeux/geomtools also requires Gnuplot 4.0 or higher: http://www.gnuplot.info

-      On Ubuntu 14.04, this implies the installation of the following packages:
+      On Ubuntu 16.04, this implies the installation of the following packages:

       .. code:: sh

-		$ sudo apt-get install gnuplot gnuplot-doc gnuplot-mode
+	 $ sudo apt-get install gnuplot-x11 gnuplot-doc gnuplot-mode ..

-   - datatools and geomtools uses the Readline library, if available:
+   - Bayeux/datatools and Bayeux/geomtools uses the Readline library, if available:

       * http://cnswww.cns.cwru.edu/php/chet/readline/rltop.html
       * http://askubuntu.com/questions/194523/how-do-i-install-gnu-readline

-      On Ubuntu 14.04, this implies the installation of the following packages:
+      On Ubuntu 16.04, this implies the installation of the following packages:

       .. code:: sh

-		$ sudo apt-get install libreadline-dev readline-common
+	 $ sudo apt-get install libreadline6-dev readline-common
+      ..

    - pandoc (http://johnmacfarlane.net/pandoc/) is  useful to generate documentation in user friendly format:

-      On Ubuntu 14.04, this implies  the installation of the following
+      On Ubuntu 16.04, this implies  the installation of the following
       packages:

       .. code:: sh

 	 $ sudo apt-get install pandoc pandoc-data
+      ..

    - docutils  (http://docutils.sourceforge.net/)  is also  useful  to generate documentation from ReST format in user friendly format:

-      On Ubuntu 14.04, this implies the installation of the following packages:
+      On Ubuntu 16.04, this implies the installation of the following packages:

       .. code:: sh

 	 $ sudo apt-get install docutils-common docutils-doc python-docutils
+	 $ sudo apt-get install rst2pdf
+      ..

 Known Issues on Tested Platforms
 --------------------------------
 None known at present.

+.. raw:: pdf

+   PageBreak oneColumn

 Installing Bayeux
 =================

 Bayeux provides a  CMake based build system.
-We'll  assume for brevity that you  are using  a UNIX system  on the command  line (i.e.  Mac or Linux).
+We'll  assume for brevity that you  are using  a UNIX system  on the command  line (i.e.  macOS or Linux).
 We'll also assume that you're going to use the Cadfael SDK to provide the required third party packages.